 How to Improve Your Triathlon Run

 Triathletes come into their sport from various backgrounds.
 Some were first cyclists.
 Others were first swimmers.
 Others were first runners.
 And of course, there are the folks who come straight from the couch.
 If you are an experienced runner with a solid history of 5K and 10K races behind you, you are probably focusing on how to improve your cycling and swimming.
-If you come from any of these other backgrounds, though, you are probably looking for a way to improve your running time.
+If you come from any of these other backgrounds, though, you are probably looking for a way to improve your triathlon run time.

 Improve Triathlon Run